wilmermurillo/VultModules/content/About.md

 +++

-The Vult modules are designed by me [Leonardo Laguna Ruiz](http://modlfo.github.io).
+The Vult modules are designed by me [Leonardo Laguna Ruiz](http://modlfo.github.io) in collaboration with other members of the VCV community.
 I create all these modules during my free time, driven by the passion I have for music, synthesizers, electronics and  technology.
+These modules are not created by a professional music software company, but they are created by a professional in the modeling and simulation.

 If you want to know more, you can find an interview with me here:[Switched On Rack: Meet the Devs](http://www.switchedonrack.com/meet-the-devs-vult.html)